codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-config-maps-to-your-namespaces.md

 {:.text-secondary}
 ### Add a single variable in config map

-This is the easiest way to add a variable inside the config map.
-It's very useful when you want to quickly create a small configmap with 1-2 variables inside.
+This is the easiest way to add a variable inside the config map (It's very useful when you want to quickly create a small configmap with 1-2 variables inside):
-1. enter key name
+1. Enter key name
-1. enter key value
+1. Enter key value
-1. click "ADD VARIABLE"
+1. Click "ADD VARIABLE"

 {% include image.html
 lightbox="true"